NatWest: Controversy (1980s–1990s)

-Takeover
+Takeover (1990s–2000s)

 In 1999, the chairman, Lord Alexander of Weedon, announced a merger with Legal & General in a friendly £10.7 billion deal, the first between a bank and an insurance company in UK history.
 The move was poorly received in the London financial markets and NatWest's share price fell substantially.
 Seen as a driver of the ill-advised investment banking expansion, Derek Wanless was forced to resign as chief executive following the appointment of Sir David Rowland (who became executive chairman).
 Also in 1999, in response to the much reduced NatWest market capitalisation, the much smaller Bank of Scotland made a hostile takeover bid for NatWest.
 The Bank of Scotland's aim was to break up the NatWest Group and dispose of its non-retail assets.
 NatWest was forced to abandon its merger, but refused to agree to a takeover by a rival bank.
-The Royal Bank of Scotland tabled another hostile offer and trumped the Bank of Scotland with a £21 billion bid.
+The Royal Bank of Scotland tabled another hostile offer, of £21 billion, outbidding the Bank of Scotland.
 The takeover of NatWest in early 2000 was the biggest in UK history.
 Once Britain's most profitable bank, it was delisted from the London Stock Exchange and became, with its subsidiaries, component parts of the Royal Bank of Scotland Group.
 The outcome of this bitter struggle set the tone for a round of consolidation in the financial sector as it prepared for a new age of fierce global competition.
-The Royal Bank of Scotland Group became the second largest bank in the UK and Europe (after HSBC) and the fifth largest in the world by market capitalisation.
-According to Forbes Global 2000, it was then the 13th largest company in the world.
+The Royal Bank of Scotland Group became the second-largest bank in the UK and Europe (after HSBC) and the fifth-largest in the world by market capitalisation.
+According to Forbes Global 2000, it was then the 13th-largest company in the world.
 NatWest was retained as a distinct brand with its own banking licence, but many back office functions were merged with those of the Royal Bank, leading to over 18,000 job losses.